ngnhng/go-hertz-microservice-template/README.md

     -   Provide a quick starting point for building HTTP RESTful APIs in Go that require integration with many third-party services.
     -   No need to worry about the boilerplate code.
+    -   _Tries_ not to be another enterprise layer cake.
     -   _Tries_ to use the best practices for building APIs in Go.

 -   Not meant to be a one-size-fits-all solution, e.g., serverless functions, large monorepos, specific domain requirements, etc.